 - When pasta is cooked, drain it and add to the skillet.
 Pour over the egg and Parmesan mixture (do not turn on the heat), and quickly toss everything to mix and to coat evenly.
 The residual heat is going to cook the eggs and make a creamy custard-like sauce.
 Make sure to mix quickly so you don't end up with scrambled eggs.

 - Serve while still warm and smells amazing.

-Did you enjoy this recipe?
-If you make it don’t forget to post it on Instagram and tag me @simply.anchy, because I love to see all of your kitchen creations.
+Did you enjoy this post?
+I would like to hear what you think in the comments below.
+If you make it don’t forget to post it on Instagram and tag me @simply.anchy or use hashtag #gimmetheyum, because I love to see all of your kitchen creations.
 Also be sure to follow me on Instagram, Pinterest and Facebook, so that you never miss any of my recipes and posts.

 Would you like to serve healthy meals to your family every day of the week, but you can't seem to find enough time for cooking?